seveas/ubot/doc/python.rst

    A common idiom for helpers is helpers that respond only to certain commands, all prefixed with the same character.
-This helper will read that prefix chracter from the configuration (key: prefix) and the addressed function will only return ``True `` if the message starts with that prefix character..
+This helper will read that prefix chracter from the configuration (key: prefix) and the addressed function will only return ``True`` if the message starts with that prefix character.

    .. function:: in_privmsg(self, message)